 Button mushrooms are the immature form of the edible fungus Agaricus bisporus that is pure white in color.
 It was first cultivated on horse manure heaps in France in the 1700s.
-They have a very mild flavor and can be eaten raw or are best enjoyed grilled or sauteed.
+They have a mild flavor and can be eaten raw or best enjoyed grilled or sauteed.

 101. Cauliflower Mushroom

 The cauliflower mushroom can be described as similar to a sea sponge, a brain, or a head of cauliflower, from which it has been given its name.
 Its flexible surface ranges in color from ivory, and pale yellow, to white.
 It is found around the world in forests of North America, Asia, and Europe.
 The cauliflower mushroom has a hazelnut taste and a chewy texture.

 The Enoki mushroom is a long thin mushroom with a small head.
 They are pure white in color and have a mild flavor.
 Enoki mushrooms were first cultivated in Japan, and then they slowly started being cultivated all around North America and East Asia.
 It is best eaten cooked in dishes.